SonuSharma10/Anime-Gallery/README.md

 ```bash
 cd Anime-Gallery
 ```
-If you encounter an error, use <code> ls </code> to check if the Anime-Gallery directory is present. <br>
+If you encounter an error, use <code> /ls </code> to check if the Anime-Gallery directory is present. <br>
 If not, navigate to the location where it exists.

 Installing node packages